programming-enthusiast/engineering_exercise/README.md

 + Create an API that takes multiple optional input(s) of Car manufacturer’s (Make) name (full or partial name), model name (full or partial model name), budget in USD, and/or model year or a combination of any these input variables and returns the following search results in REST friendly format:

 * Total Number of vehicles available that matches the faceted search parameters
-* Number of vehicles matched by Make and Model combination
+* Number of vehicles matched by Make and Model combination as a sub-group of Total Number
 * Lowest, Median, and Highest Price of the vehicle that matches the price

 # Requirements: